wein.plus

 PNA-FISH

 Abbreviation for "Peptide Nucleic Acid - Fluorescence In Situ Hybridisation".
-A peptide is an organic chemical compound resulting from the linkage of several amino acids arranged in a defined order (sequence).
+A peptide is an organic chemical compound resulting from a combination of several amino acids arranged in a defined order (sequence).
 It is a medical-diagnostic analytical method with which certain DNA and RNA sequences can be localised in tissues, cells, cell nuclei and chromosomes in minute quantities.
-An artificially produced probe made of a nucleic acid is used, which "hybridises" the nucleic acid to be detected, i.e. binds it and makes it visible.
-The term "in situ" refers to the fact that the detection is carried out directly in the respective structure and not, for example, biochemically in a test tube.
-The PNA probes used are marked with a fluorescent dye.
-The PNA-FISH method is mainly used in medicine to detect and identify pathogens in human blood.
+An artificially produced probe made from a nucleic acid is used, which "hybridises" the nucleic acid to be detected, i.e. binds it and makes it visible.
+The term "in situ" refers to the fact that the detection is carried out directly in the respective structure and not biochemically in a test tube.
+The PNA probes used are labelled with a fluorescent dye.
+The PNA-FISH method is primarily used in medicine to detect and identify pathogens in human blood.

 Voices of our members